 But back to how I bought the Bernina..I wanted well made, computerised machine that would sew any material from fine silk to multi layers of denim.
 I wanted a good quality buttonhole and a keyhole buttonhole for jackets and coats.
 I wanted beautiful engineering and a machine built to last.

 My budget was $2000.
 Electrical goods and cars cost way more in Australia and New Zealand than in America or Europe.
 We are held to ransom here because of geographical isolation, taxes and such.

 Anyway I had narrowed it down to the B350, thinking the B380 was out of my price range.
 I went back to the previous sewing machine dealer to pick up my Janome which I had put in for servicing thinking I would test drive a Bernina or two.

 This shop did not have the B350 in stock and when I told the saleslady that $2000 was my absolute limit she offered to sell me the B380 for the B350 price!
 Both machines had gone up in price by $599 in the new year and she said she could sell me the B380 as previous year's stock at the previous year's price.
 I tried not to jump up and down in glee but coolly said I would like to try it.
-I test drove it on my own collection of horror swatches - silk, fleece, horrible polyester, denim.
+I test drove it on a little collection of horror swatches I'd brought with me - silk, fleece, horrible polyester, denim.
 It sewed everything beautifully, did beautiful buttonholes, had more features than I had budgeted for....love!